 Steve's own research identified a quantum 'Moore's law' whereby small-scale quantum computers were doubling in power every two years, meaning useful quantum computing at scale could be achievable within a decade.
 Armed with this evidence, the support of Cambridge University and intensive guidance from ARM co-founder Jamie Urquhart amongst many others, he founded Riverlane from his kitchen table and has never looked back.

-Today, Riverlane is nearly 100 strong with offices in Cambridge, Boston and San Francisco.
+Today, Riverlane is nearly 100 strong with offices in Cambridge, UK, and Boston, US.
 The company's mission - to make quantum computing useful far sooner than previously imaginable - remains unchanged from day one.

-Deltaflow.OS, our operating system for error corrected quantum computing, is how we achieve this.
+Building Deltaflow - the quantum error correction stack, is how we achieve this.
 We partner with many of the world's leading quantum computing hardware companies, labs and governments.
 We're backed by the University of Cambridge and leading technology VC firms.

 Our management team